ChimeHQ/UnifiedLoggingPlus/README.md

 Lightweight utilities for making OSLog more pleasant.
 Honestly, this is not a lot of code.
 But, it's handy and I've come to apperciate it.

+⚠️ at this point, you should probably just be using the [Logger](https://developer.apple.com/documentation/os/logger) type.

 ## Integration

 Swift Package Manager: